 Choose File - Import to launch the Import dialog.

 To reduce visual clutter in the Import dialog we choose the SHP Files (*.shp) setting to show only the .shp files.
 We highlight both .shp files to load both of their names into the File name, box, and then we click Import.
 Manifold knows shapefiles are really at least three files, and will import all necessary data from the .shp as well as the .dbf and other files.

-A new MexPsMerc drawing and its table appear in the Project pane.
+New drawings and their tables appear in the Project pane.

 We will now display the new MexPsMerc drawing by double-clicking on it to open it in a drawing window.